 FAQs

 Here are some FAQs; those have been designed to answer any queries about Nepal travel, targeting the people planning a trip to Nepal.
 The answers to the listed questions are just the general guide to arranging your travel plan and organizing a holiday trip to Nepal from your place.
-These answers are not with a detailed guide, so you may get a Nepal travel book that can be found in the many book store and shops but always try to find an updated new version that can provide you with factual information.
-If you don’t see them near your bookshops, don’t worry, you may find them in Nepal.
+These answers do not have a detailed guide, so you may get a Nepal travel book found in many bookstores and shops.
+However, always try to find an updated version that provides factual information.
+If you don’t see them near your bookshops, don’t worry; you may find them in Nepal.

 Where is Nepal?